kamilmilik/Home_Library/README.md

 # Home_Library
-This is my projet for my studies.
+* This is my projet for my studies.

+* It is a very simply home library.

-It is written in node.
-I used local mysql database.
+* It is written in node.

+* I used local mysql database.

 ## Getting Started